MaxTechnics/Infonet-HyperText/README.md

 ## Features
 Infonet HyperText is highly customizable and adjustable.
 All code is well documented making for easy learning and customization.
 If there's a feature you would like to disable, you can remove it from the code, if there are any problems in doing so, just open an issue and I'll help.
+There's also an interactive guide based on 2 projects by [Codrops](https://github.com/codrops).
+Please note that this is Dutch only!

 ## Contributing
 Currently, we are open for the addition of new features.
 If you'd like a new feature and we think it fit's the scheme, you can open an issue.